QUALITY GUARANTEE

 Alfalfa Hay

-Adult rabbits (more than 6 months) do not need to feed Alfalfa Hay unless there is any special reason because Alfalfa Hay has a relatively higher amount of nutrients.
+Adult rabbits (over 1 years old) do not need to be fed Alfalfa Hay unless there is any special reason because Alfalfa Hay has a relatively higher amount of nutrients.
 Excessive eating would cause softened stools, overweight, calciumuria and even ureteral stones.

-• Suitable for young rabbits (under 6 months), postpartum, lean and sick rabbits that need extra nutrients
+Suitable for young rabbits (under 1 years old), postpartum, lean and sick rabbits that need extra nutrients

 Orchard Grass